ethmarks/ColourlessTransformer/README.md

 ### Streamlit

-You can run the Streamlit interface by running `main.py` with Python...
+You can run the ColourlessTransformer Streamlit interface by running `main.py` with Python...

 ```bash
 python main.py